glotzerlab/signac/doc/indexing.rst

 The :py:class:`~signac.contrib.RegexFileCrawler` generates one document per matched file and associates that file with the respective document;
 that is a *one-to-one* association.

-Use the :py:func:`signac.fetch` or :py:func:`signac.fetch_one` function to fetch data associated with a document.
+We then use the :py:func:`signac.fetch` function to fetch data associated with a document:
-For example:

 .. code-block:: python